Bandyer/Bandyer-Android-SDK/README.md

 - Call Recording

 ## News 1.5.x
-- 2020-03-20: Bandyer-Android-SDK 1.5.2 has been released.
-Improved UI/UX and fixed minor bugs.
-Added new chat and call observers.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.2)
+- 2020-03-25: Bandyer-Android-SDK 1.5.3 has been released.
+Improved filesharing and fixed minor bugs.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.3)

 ## News 1.4.x
 - 2020-03-20: Bandyer-Android-SDK 1.4.11 has been released.
 Improved UI/UX and fixed minor bugs.
 For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.11)